greg9702/Door_lock/README.md

 ### __How it works.__
 User have to input 4-char long password. <br>
-The display show '-' symbols subtend to every number being entered. <br>
+The display show '-' symbols subtend to every number entered. <br>
 User can _Cancel_ action or _Delete_ last entered character. <br>
 After confirmation, the system display response to user _OK_ if password was correct <br>
 or _BAD_ if entered password was incorrect. <br>